 Whether you're a veteran vegetarian or considering a vegetarian or vegan diet, this article shares how to have a balanced, healthy vegetarian diet plan.
 I'm a registered dietitian nutritionist and am going to share what nutrients are important to consider for a balanced vegetarian diet, in order to avoid nutrient deficiencies.
 (Including the ever popular protein for vegetarians and vegans topic!)

 I've been getting several questions lately wanting more information about how to eat a balanced vegetarian diet.
 Well friend, you ask and I deliver!

-That said, a vegetarian and even a vegan diet can be an incredibly healthy and ethical option for many individuals, and many do report it helps them feel their best and most energized!
+A vegetarian or a vegan diet can be an incredibly healthy, nourishing, and ethical option for many individuals.
+Many folks report it helps them feel their best and most energized!

-Different Types of a Balanced Vegetarian Diet
+Types of Vegetarian Diets

 - Lacto-Ovo Vegetarians eat dairy products and eggs (the most common form of vegetarianism)

 - Lacto-Vegetarians eat dairy products but avoid eggs